Assignment 4: Granulation

 of sampled sound.
 To granulate

-milliseconds to about a half second in duration.
-Each grain is encased in an
+to about a half second in duration.
+Each grain is subjected to an amplitude

 envelope and can be independently transposed.
 The grains flow out of the